hayatul-islam/cart-management/README.md

 pagination, and users can change pages per size.
 There will be 4 filters on the left sidebar: price, rating, category, and brand.
 All four filters with multiple selections should be the right match.
-The user cannot add more product items than their quantity.
+The user cannot add more product items than their quantity. >> Done

-On the detail page, users can add items and see a description of that product.
+On the detail page, users can add items and see a description of that product. >> Done

 On the checkout page, the user can see all of his added products.
 The user can update his cart item.
 Try to use react state management.
-If the user adds, deletes, or updates the quantity of the product, it will instantly change in your header cart section and checkout page.
+If the user adds, deletes, or updates the quantity of the product, it will instantly change in your header cart section and checkout page. >> Done